Arewa-Iyi/Budgetier-Public-Repository/README.md

 A RAG pipeline using HuggingFace's Sentence Transformers to embed vectorized attributes of the name, categories, and descriptions of each document in each collection.
 When a user requests a search, the retrieval mechanism generates an embedding of the query and a vector search is conducted to aggregate the documents most similar to the query.

 ####                         May 21st 2025 Updates :
-                                                    Restructed session handling from express-session to internal database structure to fix unexpected session end durring searc
+                                                    Restructed session handling from express-session to internal database structure to fix abrupt session end after conducting a search.
-                                                    Merged RagSearch with RegExSearch
+                                                    Merged RagSearch with RegExSearch.